Fact Sheet Article View

 AUTHORIZATION: Section 542 of Water Resources Development Act (WRDA) of 2000 (Public Law #106-541) as amended in Section 3160 of WRDA of 2007 (Public Law #110-114).

-Champlain Canal Aquatic Invasive Species Barrier, NY- This project seeks to determine the best method of preventing the spread of aquatic invasive species from the Hudson River watershed through the Champlain Canal and into Lake Champlain.
+• Champlain Canal Aquatic Invasive Species Barrier, NY- This project seeks to determine the best method of preventing the spread of aquatic invasive species from the Hudson River watershed through the Champlain Canal and into Lake Champlain.
 Phase I (Study) began in 2017 with the execution of a design assistance agreement between USACE and the New England Interstate Water pollution Control Commission and concluded in March of 2022 with three recommended alternatives.
 Phase II (Study/Design) began with the execution of a design assistance agreement between USACE and the NY State Department of Environmental Conservation.
 This phase of the project aims to refine the alternatives identified in Phase I and begin design work on the selected alternative.
-Phase II is anticipated to take approximately two years, concluding in fall 2027.
+Phase II is anticipated to take two-three years, concluding in fall 2028.

 Lake Champlain General Management Plan

-For additional information on the Lake Champlain Program, see Placemat.
+For additional information on the Lake Champlain Program, see Placemat

 CONTACT:

-MR. Evan Nelson
+Mr. Evan Nelson

 Project Manager